Water Crisis In Pakistan Essay

+Water Crisis In Pakistan Essay.
 Water!
-Water is one of the basic need and right to life.
-No life could have been possible on the Earth if there been no water there.
+Water is one of the basic needs and right to life.
+No life could have been possible on the Earth if there had been no water there.
 It is a sad reality that we do not even bother to take proper measures for securing our natural resources unless crises start knocking at our door and we started expediting difficulties.
 Water is one of the most important natural resources on the Earth we have.
 The water crisis in Pakistan is becoming a serious issue with the passage of time.

 The water crisis in Agriculture:

 Water is increasingly essential for the nourishment of human life.
 Like people’s livelihoods, food security and socio-economic stability as well.
 Pakistan is dependent on water resources because of agriculture.
 Similarly, economic growth and advancement of agriculture and economy truly lie in water availability.
 But the depressing and worrying fact is that Pakistan is facing a serious water shortage at present.

 There is not only a critical drinking water scarcity but also an irrigation water crisis which in turn, is badly affecting the agriculture sector and the livelihood of the people.
 In all these results the socio-economic development and growth of a country have been affected badly to great extent.
 There are multiple reasons behind water shortage including the lack of water reservoirs and storage of dams, wastage of water and poor water resource management.
 Secondly, climate change is also one of the major causes of water shortage in Pakistan which has caused dry spells like the situation in rural and remote areas.